 Forged in the timeless bonds of brotherhood, Kappa Sigma Fraternity has grown from a collection of five friends and brothers to a national network of hard working, respectful, and social gentlemen.
 The College of Idaho Lambda Chi chapter of Kappa Sigma has drawn strength both from its roots in tradition and from then unbreakable bond of brotherhood.
 We strive to prosper at the College of Idaho in any way we can by committing ourselves to our academics, both individually and communally, holding social events, and engaging in public service on and off the College of Idaho campus.
 We meet these challenges across the community out of a love for the College of Idaho, for its people, and for its future.
 So while to some, Kappa Sigma may occasionally be the place to be, those who really know this Kappa Sigma Fraternity know that its essence lies inside something much deeper: an intangible and unspoken commitment from one man to another.

-Established at C of I in 1988 as Sigma Chi Alpha, the group received its charter as the Kappa Lambda Chapter of Sigma Chi International on January 29, 1994.
+Established at the College in 1988 as Sigma Chi Alpha, the group received its charter as the Kappa Lambda Chapter of Sigma Chi International on January 29, 1994.
 With over 40 members, the Kappa Lambda Chapter stays involved through philanthropy events like Miss C of I and Derby Days.
 Holding a strong focus on leadership, brothers of the fraternity can be seen around campus in student government, International Student Organization, on the football team, and more.
 With a strong emphasis on a high GPA and community service, Sigma Chi is an active organization at C of I, committed to making the campus and surrounding area a better place.

 Gamma Phi Beta